emmideric/alx-system_engineering-devops/README.md

-Script that prints all possible combinations of two letters, except 00
+Script that prints 'Hello, World' followed by a new line